 - To promote regulatory acceptance and use of suitable methods

 Safer Medicines Campaign is an independent, not-for-profit patient safety organisation of scientists and doctors with extensive expertise in drug development.
 Safer Medicines Trust is a registered charity (number 1039411).
 We have hosted international conferences at the Royal Society and the House of Lords, showing the benefits to drug safety and medical progress offered by a focus on human, rather than animal biology.
 We are a founder member of the Alliance for Human Relevant Science

 - Safe and effective treatments for patients as soon as possible

-- Open discussion of the key scientific questions at the heart of this controversial issue, separately from the associated highly-charged ethical issues
+- Open discussion of the key scientific questions at the heart of this controversial issue, separately from the associated highly-charged ethical issues raised by animal testing

 - Independent scientific evaluation of the utility of animal tests for drug safety.
 The effectiveness of animal tests has never been measured against a panel of state-of-the-art techniques based on human biology.
 We propose a unique comparison between the two approaches, the case for which is compelling.